mircobabini/wp-style-load-last-version/readme.txt

 == Description ==

-This loads the Last Version of the **style.css** everytime, append the mtime as a query var.
+This loads the Last Version of the **style.css** everytime, appending the mtime as a query var.

 Developed by [Mirco Babini](http://www.mircobabini.com/), **Wordpress Consultant, Web Developer and Data Lover**.